SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 _Science_ on the particular thromboses observed <sup id="fn16a">[[16]](#fn16)</sup>, and why that made the authorities want to suspend use of the AZ/OX vaccine.

-Well, no we hadn't.
+Well, no&hellip; we hadn't.
 But that's one of the things friends &amp; colleagues are for.

 Remember above where we said one of the possibilities might be that the regulatory authorities know something we don't?
 We didn't have a particularly high Bayesian prior on